tc39/proposal-smart-pipelines/readme.md

 You can take part in the discussions on the [GitHub issue tracker][].
 When you file an issue, please note in it that you are talking specifically about “Proposal 4: Smart Mix”.

-Note that the use of `#` as the topic variable is up for debate. `@` would be similarly terse, visually distinguishable, and easily typeable.
+This specification uses `#` as its topic token, but note that this is not set in stone.
+In particular, `@` could also be used. would be similarly terse, visually distinguishable, and easily typeable.
 [Bikeshedding over what characters to use for the topic token is occurring in a GitHub issue](https://github.com/tc39/proposal-pipeline-operator/issues/91).

 ## Motivation
 Let these two functions be defined: